pk7482/Python-Toolbox-to-Calculate-the-Excitation-Spectrum-of-Dipolar-Boss-Einstein-Condensates/README.md

 Dipolar Bose-Einstein condensates exhibit unique properties due to long-range dipole-dipole interactions, which differ from conventional BECs with only short-range contact interactions.
 The excitation spectrum of a dipolar BEC provides critical insight into its stability, superfluidity, and phase transitions.
 This toolbox allows researchers to numerically compute these excitations efficiently.

-# Installation

-To use the toolbox, follow these steps:

 # Prerequisites

 Ensure you have Python 3.x installed along with the following dependencies: